Skip to main content

 scontrol show node [NODE-NAME]

-An asterisk * alongside a node state indicates that the node is not responding.
+An asterisk * alongside a node state indicates that the node isn’t responding.
 Nodes in a drain* or down* state have been removed from the cluster and can be ignored.
-You may see this suffix if you checked the state while the Pod was not yet fully connected.
+You can see this suffix if you check the state while the pod isn’t yet fully connected.

 Aliases for node monitoring